GD Topic - Crime Against Women in India: Who Bears the Responsibility?

 Women’s Safety: A Growing Concern

-There is a saying, “A nation’s greatness is measured by how it treats its women.”
-According to the National Crime Records Bureau (NCRB) report for 2022, a total of 4,45,256 cases of crime against women were recorded, which is 4% more than the previous year’s cases.
-It shows 51 incidents happen every hour in India, among which husband/relative cruelty, kidnappings, and assaults to outrage modesty were the most common offenses.
+According to National Crime Records Bureau or NCRB report for 2022, a total of 4,45,256 cases of crime against women were recorded, which is 4% more than previous year’s cases.
+It shows 51 incidents happen every hour in India, among which husband/relative cruelty, kidnappings, and assaults to outrage modesty were most common offenses.

-According to NCRB, Rape, one of the most heinous crimes, accounted for around 31,000 cases.
-Even though various legal reforms were made after watching public outrage over various high-profile cases like 2012 Nirbhaya gang rape in Delhi and the 2019 Hyderabad veterinarian’s murder, the persistence of such crimes shows a significant gap between the laws and their implementation.
+According to NCRB, Rape, one of most heinous crimes, accounted for around 31,000 cases.
+Even though various legal reforms were made after watching public outrage over various high profile cases like 2012 Nirbhaya gang rape in Delhi and 2019 Hyderabad veterinarian’s murder, the persistence of such crimes shows a significant gap between laws and their implementation.
 The Kolkata case of 2024, where a doctor was brutally raped and murdered in a public hospital, shook the nation.
-These cases show the issues faced by women in public places as well as in places they consider secure and professional.
+These cases show issues faced by women in public places and in places they consider secure and professional.

 We need more than just laws on paper to ensure a woman's safety.
-To address the societal and cultural roots of gender-based violence, we need active enforcement, unwavering accountability, and a deep commitment.
+To address societal and cultural roots of gender based violence, we need active enforcement, unwavering accountability, and a deep commitment.
 We need to create an environment where women can live without fear of violence.
 They need to be supported by a justice system that acts swiftly and effectively.
-Until we work on these things, the goal of a safe world for women will remain a challenge.
+Until we work on these things, goal of a safe world for women will remain a challenge.

 • Statistics on Crime Against Women

-• Reasons Behind the Lack of Women’s Safety in India
+• Reasons Behind Lack of Women’s Safety in India

 • Special Laws for Women's Safety in India